CyberMiles/travis/docs/connect-testnet.rst

   docker exec -it travis bash
   > ./travis attach http://localhost:8545

-Binary
+Option 2: Binary from a snapshot
 ======

-Make sure your os is Ubuntu 16.04 or CentOS 7
+**Make sure your os is Ubuntu 16.04 or CentOS 7**

 Download snapshot
 ------------------